-Tap and hold (3) or (1) to bring up the zoom bar to adjust the digital zoom.
+I : displays the zoom ratio.
+Tap to adjust the zoom ratio.
+Tap and hold the icon to expand the zoom bar and slide on the bar to adjust the zoom ratio.
 Use two fingers on the screen to zoom in or out.

-- :: Digital zoom is only supported in Normal video and Night video modes. - When zooming in or out, the larger the zoom ratio, the slower the aircraft will rotate to achieve a smooth view.
+- :次: Digital zoom is only supported when taking 12MP photo, or recording in Normal or Night video mode. - When zooming in or out, the larger the zoom ratio, the slower the aircraft will rotate to achieve a smooth view.

-10. Shutter/Record Button
+11. Shutter/Record Button